cbuchart/operating_systems_lectures/notes/notes.md

 #### Created or New

-When a process is first created, it occupies the \"created\" or \"new\" state.
-In this state, the process awaits admission to the \"ready\" state.
+When a process is first created, it occupies the _created_ or _new_ state.
+In this state, the process awaits admission to the _ready_ state.
 This admission will be approved or delayed by a long-term, or admission, scheduler.
 Typically, in most desktop computer systems, this admission will be approved automatically.
 However, for real-time operating systems this admission may be delayed.
-In a real-time system, admitting too many processes to the \"ready\" state may lead to over-saturation and over-contention for the systems resources, leading to an inability to meet process deadlines.
+In a real-time system, admitting too many processes to the _ready_ state may lead to over-saturation and over-contention for the systems resources, leading to an inability to meet process deadlines.

-On POSIX operating systems (like UNIX, macOS and Linux) a new process is created using the \"fork\" function.
+On POSIX operating systems (like UNIX, macOS and Linux) a new process is created using the `fork` function.
 For a process to start the execution of a different program, it first forks to create a copy of itself.
-Then, the copy, called the \"child process\", calls the exec system call to overlay itself with the other program: it ceases execution of its former program in favor of the other.
+Then, the copy, called the _child process_, calls the exec system call to overlay itself with the other program: it ceases execution of its former program in favor of the other.
 When a process is copied, the entire PCB is duplicated and new address spaces are created, so even when variables and pointers have same values they are actually different elements.
 The fork function can be speeded up if copy-on-write semantics are implemented: in this case, the memory is not actually duplicated until any of the processes wants to modify it.
 If only read operations are executed, then both processes are using exactly the same memory elements.
 This can be implemented at page level, increasing even more the efficiency of the fork at the expense of higher latency in further operations.

 ```
 #include <stdio.h>